When will I get the results of my cervical screening?

 The test looks for HPV (human papillomavirus).
 The results will tell you if you have HPV or not.
 If you have HPV, the results will also tell you whether there are any changes in the cells that could lead to cancer.

 It depends on what they find as to what happens next.
 You might not need to do anything or you might need further tests.

 There are several different results you can get after the cervical screening test.
-The wording in your letter might be slightly different depending on which part of the UK you live in and whether they do HPV primary screening or not.
-England, Wales and Scotland are using HPV primary screening.
-Northern Ireland is going to use it in the future.
+The wording in your letter might be slightly different depending on which part of the UK you live in.

 What do my cervical screening results mean?